Two top fixed-income portfolio managers exit Eaton Vance

 Eaton Vance said the two left to pursue "other opportunities" and Gaffney and Peabody would not say why they left.

-The management shakeup does not affect the fund's rating, said Kenneth Oshodi, a Morningstar analyst.
-The fund currently has a negative rating due to its concentrated risks.
+The management shakeup does not affect the fund's rating, Morningstar wrote in a report.
+The fund currently has a negative processpillar rating due to its concentrated risks.

-"While it is possible that there will be changes to the approach under its new management team, there is not enough information to revisit the Process rating at this point," Oshodi said.
+"While it is possible that there will be changes to the approach under its new management team, there is not enough information to revisit the Process rating at this point," the report said.

 Gaffney joined Eaton Vance in 2012 after co-managing the then-$22 billionLoomis Sayles Bond Fund with investor Dan Fuss.